Hands-on Gear Review

 Comfort and Fit

-At 7 pounds 10 ounces, it the heaviest airbag pack in our review.
+At 7 pounds 10 ounces, this is the heaviest airbag pack in our review.
 This is partly because The Vario is super tough and built to last and partly because of its versatile system that lets you zip on different volume airbag packs.
 Is this versatility and durability worth the weight?
 That's up to you.

 — Ian Nicholson